Software & Technology

 Edinburgh is one of the UK's fastest-growing tech hubs, with access to an excellent talent pool of high-skilled people and university graduates.

 – Dan Winn, Chief Technology Officer, Deliveroo

 Major technology companies originating from Edinburgh include Skyscanner (travel search), FanDuel (e-sports), FNZ (wrap platforms), and Rockstar North (developer of the record-breaking Grand Theft Auto game franchise and many other successful games).
-Other local success stories include FreeAgent (the UK’s leading supplier of accounting software for small businesses); Craneware (the market leading supplier of value cycle solutions to the US healthcare industry); Petroleum Experts (the market leading supplier of software to the oil and gas industry); and Zonal (a supplier of technology solutions to over 16,000 hospitality and leisure businesses across the UK).
+Other local success stories include FreeAgent (the UK’s leading supplier of accounting software for small businesses); Craneware (the market leading supplier of value cycle solutions to the US healthcare industry); Petroleum Experts (the market leading supplier of software to the oil and gas industry); Zonal (a supplier of technology solutions to over 16,000 hospitality and leisure businesses across the UK); and Codeplay (a leading developer of acceleration technologies for artifical intelligence).
 The technology start-up scene in Edinburgh is supported by CodeBase, the UK’s largest technology incubator.

 While we have ten offices across the world, including London and Barcelona, Skyscanner started life in Edinburgh.
 The thriving digital tech scene in Edinburgh is hugely supportive and collaborative, with a strong sense of camaraderie.